"We are Golden / Somos Oro" Rah Crawford's 6-story Mural at the Denizen in Bushwick.

-BROOKLYN, NEW YORK -- Visual artist Rah Crawford has been commissioned by Eran Chen of ODA Architecture to create a permanent mural at 54 Knoll street in Bushwick, which is a part of the Denizen Development formerly known as the Rheingold Development.
+BROOKLYN, NEW YORK -- Visual artist Rah Crawford has been commissioned by ODA Architecture and OPEN to create a permanent mural at 54 Noll St. in Bushwick, which is a part of the Denizen Development.

 Crawford’s creative vision is to honor local the community, “the Bushwick resident is my source of inspiration for the mural ‘We are Golden / Somos Oro’.
 My goal is to showcase the spirit of the local community within this newly developed landscape.